nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `tlist /m 2 /dn y` lists all tasks of the member with index number 2 that are completed.

 #### Mark a task as done : `tdone`
-Marks the specified tasks of the specified member as done.
+Marks the specified task(s) of the currently selected member as done.

 Format: `tdone /t TASK_INDEX [/t MORE_TASK_INDEX]…​`